GavinPalmer1984/rasa_bots/politician_bot/data/nlu.md

 ## intent:why_gavin_created_the_bot
 - why did gavin create this bot
 - why am I talking to a bot
+- who are you?
+- who are you
+- what are you
+- are you a bot

 ## intent:what_the_candidate_should_do
 - what should the president do